upbound/configuration-aws-eks/README.md

-# configuration-aws-eks
+# AWS EKS Configuration

-AWS EKS Configuration
+AWS EKS Configuration is reusable Configuration designed to be primarily used in higher level Configurations.